pvico/RX-Dual-Power/README.md

 The RX Dual Power is probably not very useful for multi-copters.
 Should the main power source fail, the motor(s) will stop and the model will crash anyway.
 #

 <sub><sup id="note6">6</sup> Most servos are not HV and have a maximum voltage of 6V, some as low as 5.5V.
-HV servos usually have a max voltage of 8.4V but some are limited to 7.4V.
+HV servos usually have a max voltage of 8.4V but some are limited to 7.2 or 7.4V.
 In this last case use a 2S LiFe instead of a 2S LiPo.
 Check the specifications of your servos !</sub><br/>
 <sub><sup id="note7">7</sup> There are other possibilities.
 For example a 3-6S LiPo or LiFe and a BEC as MAIN PWR and a 3-6S LiPo or LiFe and a BEC as STBY PWR.
 If the BEC powering MAIN PWR is set for a higher voltage than STBY PWR's BEC, using strategy #2 is perfectly ok.</sub><br/>

 ## Powering off the model